 - Candidates who do not respond by that deadline will be automatically waitlisted.

 - Admission correspondence will primarily occur via email to the email address the applicant records within their application.
 Applicants are advised to check this email regularly.
 MRE staff will not be responsible for the forfeiture of acceptance due to missed deadlines or announcements.

 Admission to the Master of Real Estate program is based on the assessment of several factors including:

 - Demonstrated leadership and academic potential

-- Academic performance in undergraduate coursework; we consider a candidate’s GPA for the last 60 hours of undergraduate coursework.
+- Academic performance in the last 60 hours of undergraduate coursework

 - GMAT or GRE scores (GMAT is required for all international applicants)

 - Format; though we do not require a specific resume format, we do recommend that applicants review the Mays Business School format as can be found on the current MRE Website.

 - Personal interview